 Users can take actions that affect flow changes on the system.
 These may generate gas flows or an expectation of gas flows that the system cannot, or is unlikely to be able to, accommodate.
-When such flows, or projected flows, are unacceptable from an energy supply/demand or from a local transportation National Grid | Effective from 1st April 2021 Version 9 | System Management Principles Statement capability perspective, NGG may use any operational flexibility.
+When such flows, or projected flows, are unacceptable from an energy supply/demand or from a local transportation capability perspective, NGG may use any operational flexibility.
 This could include but is not limited to NTS compression and/or NTS Linepack to manage the situation.